prashantchoudhary155/prashantchoudhary155/readme.md

 I am a:

-- Programmer with experience in JS/TS related technologies
+- Programmer with experience in python, cpp and JS/TS related technologies.
 - Coder with strong [Data Structure and Algorithms skills](https://leetcode.com/u/prashant5600/).
 - Previously worked for @Tryp (Denmark based startup) as a Frontend Developer and worked as Backend and AI developer at o2i.
 - Contributed as a freelancer (full-Stack) for Jelly.